rajeshr264/win_tomcat/README.md

 ## Description

 Installs and configures [Apache Tomcat](https://tomcat.apache.org/) on Windows.
-You can specify the major and minor versions (Major 7, 8, 9).
+You can specify the major and minor versions in {module}/data/common.yaml (Major 7, 8, 9).

 Because this module uses Chocolatey to install Tomcat here are the supported versions.